idea456/repo-analyzer/README.md

 Repo analyzer is a simple and fun website , made with React, to display stats about a Github repository. \
 Check it out here : https://repo-analyzer.herokuapp.com/

+# Issues
+If the webpage loads an application error, just click reload to load the website

 # Installation

 To run Repo Analyzer locally, npm is required.